nitindermohan/oak-new-docs/content/docs/getting-started/get-started-cluster.md

 {
-  "NodePublicAddress": "<IP ADDRESS OF THIS DEVICE>", "NodePublicPort": "<PORT REACHABLE FROM OUTSIDE, internal port is always 50103>", "ClusterUrl": "<IP ADDRESS OF THE CLSUTER ORCHESTRATOR>", "ClusterMqttPort": "10003"
+  "NodePublicAddress": "<IP ADDRESS OF THIS DEVICE>", "NodePublicPort": "<PORT REACHABLE FROM OUTSIDE, internal port is always 50103>", "ClusterUrl": "<IP ADDRESS OF THE CLUSTER ORCHESTRATOR>", "ClusterMqttPort": "10003"
 }
 ```